eran132/eran132/README.md

-- 👋 Hi, I’m Eran, DevOps@BLEND Localization
+- 👋 Hi, I’m Eran, DevOps For hire
-- 👀 I’m interested in Cloud, CI/CD, IaC
+- 👀 I’m interested in Cloud, CI/CD, IaC, Monitoring & Observability
-- 🌱 I’m currently learning what ACLOUDGURU & UDEMY has to offer
+- 🌱 I’m currently learning what KodeKloud & UDEMY has to offer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...